jestjs/jest/website/versioned_docs/version-24.x/TutorialReact.md

 import {cleanup, fireEvent, render} from '@testing-library/react';
 import CheckboxWithLabel from '../CheckboxWithLabel';

+// Note: running cleanup afterEach is done automatically for you in @testing-library/react@9.0.0 or higher
-// automatically unmount and cleanup DOM after the test is finished. afterEach(cleanup);
+// unmount and cleanup DOM after the test is finished. afterEach(cleanup);

 it('CheckboxWithLabel changes the text after click', () => {